desi-sciencecommunicator/TheSingingGardenProject/JournalEntries/Journal.md

 Desiderio Ascencio

-This digitized version is created 20260923
+This digitized version was created 20260923

 ## 20260722
 Where I am recording tonight, I think there are two crickets on either side of the fence [by the Cande section].
 This cricket [by the Cande section] is in an even higher position, and sounds like he is at the fence.
 83 degrees F. 32% humidity.
 7 mph wind.
 I went over the sprinkler system with my parents to understand where the sprinklers turn on in the garden, and at what time.